Renon133/es-335-fall-2024/README.md

-ES-335 Prerequisite Exam

 Welcome to the ES-335 repository.
-This repository contains a collection of materials and exercises ES-335 course.
+This repository contains a collection of materials and exercises for ES-335 course.
 It includes code snippets, performance comparisons, and theoretical explanations.

 Contents: